brettz9/js2peg/README.md

 3. Adapt PegJS to build array of objects whose keys reflect rule names
 4. Use PegJS to parse PegJS files and convert to the JavaScript format
 5. Convert from EBNF? http://standards.iso.org/ittf/PubliclyAvailableStandards/s026153_ISO_IEC_14977_1996(E).zip
+6. Check the whitespace generation more carefully to prevent redundant whitespace, etc.